|Binomial name:||Platanus occidentalis|

-The tree Platanus occidentalis, is botanically called an American plane tree, American sycamore or occidental plane, and at times buttonwood, which is a variety of Platanus, inhabitant of the North American continent.
-Generally they are called in North America as sycamore; this name has a reference to several types of trees all over the world.
+The tree Platanus occidentalis is botanically called an American plane tree, American sycamore or occidental plane, and at times buttonwood, which is a variety of Platanus, inhabitant of the North American continent.
+Generally, they are called in North America sycamore; this name has a reference to several types of trees all over the world.

 As mentioned above, the other names for sycamore are “buttonball” trees or buttonwood.
 This is derived from the fact that these balls are one inch in diameter and keeps hanging from the tree all through the winter and during the spring, they drop to the ground.
 Every ball is suspended from a twig.

 The growth of the sycamore tree is speedy with branches extending to a stunning big circular form.
 In comparison to several trees the sycamore tree has a very short life, normally around 150 years.
 The characteristics of the flowers of the sycamore tree are green to yellow in color, and are suspended in clusters from the branches similar to a pendant.